HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 Again, Colorado and Vermont are much further ahead than other states.
-The state of Georgia has a [central Drupal installation](https://digital.georgia.gov/services/govhub) managed through a central agency, does this explain why it is in the top 5?
-Colorado has established a centralized [digital service organization](https://oit.colorado.gov/colorado-digital-service), [new accessibility legislation](https://oit.colorado.gov/accessibility-law) and now has an average of 94.8%.
-Pennsylvania's state average is much lower at 82.2% but they also have a [digital experience team](https://code.oa.pa.gov/).
+The state of Georgia has a <a hreflang="en" href="https://digital.georgia.gov/services/govhub">central Drupal installation</a> managed through a central agency, does this explain why it is in the top 5?
+Colorado has established a centralized <a hreflang="en" href="https://oit.colorado.gov/colorado-digital-service">digital service organization</a>, <a hreflang="en" href="https://oit.colorado.gov/accessibility-law">new accessibility legislation</a> and now has an average of 94.8%.
+Pennsylvania's state average is much lower at 82.2% but they also have a <a hreflang="en" href="https://code.oa.pa.gov/">digital experience team</a>.

-Earlier this year, the US Department of Justice [updated its regulations for Title II of the Americans with Disabilities Act (ADA)](https://www.ada.gov/resources/2024-03-08-web-rule/).
+Earlier this year, the US Department of Justice <a hreflang="en" href="https://www.ada.gov/resources/2024-03-08-web-rule/">updated its regulations for Title II of the Americans with Disabilities Act (ADA)</a>.
 US state and local governments will now all be required to be fully WCAG 2.1 AA compliant.
 The compliance date depends on size but will be either April 2026 or April 2027.
 It will be important to measure how US states comply with this new regulation.
 We should see improvements in these numbers.

 ### Content Management Systems (CMS)

-The [WebAim Million](https://webaim.org/projects/million/) study reviewed CMS data, and we are able to provide comparable results through the Web Almanac.
+The <a hreflang="en" href="https://webaim.org/projects/million/">WebAim Million</a> study reviewed CMS data, and we are able to provide comparable results through the Web Almanac.
 The Web Almanac uses a customized version of a fork of Wappalyzer, from when it was open source.
 With this the report can identify which CMS is used and compare results.
 It is clear that Typo3 had better results in WebAim than when using Google Lighthouse data.
 Both studies clearly indicated that the choice of CMS had an impact on accessibility.

 When most folks think about CMS, they think about the ones that you can download and install yourself.
 This is predominantly made up of open source tools, but not exclusively.
 AEM, Contentful and Sitecore were the most accessible three in this list of top 10.
 A possible explanation for this is that closed-source software like AEM is more likely to be used by larger corporations, which have more resources to address accessibility issues.
 Additionally, open-source software gives website owners a lot of freedom, which in some cases can lead to worse accessibility.